Yomiko12/ReggieBot/README.md

 ___

 ## UPCOMING 1.02 CHANGES (Not in order)
-1. bug: r pogchamp GIF's do not load in embeds
-2. bug: help does not show all commands to everybody
-3. getmembers function can also make searches based off of the users nickname
-5. add the ME alias to the getmembers system
-6. reddit command only requires nsfw chat for nsfw subreddits
+3. reddit command only requires nsfw chat for nsfw subreddits
-7. self updating README
 ___
 ## 1.03 CHANGES
 1. set up notification system for servers to notify of updates, downtime, set  default notification chat, etc
 2. randomised responses will not respond to the same question twice so that responses are more realistic
 3. improved event setter
 4. Bot is not asynchronous
+7. self updating README

 ## COMMANDS
 ### Bot prefix is "r " or "R "